brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Price** +10,000 gp; **Aura** moderate transmutation; **CL** 10th; **Weight** —

 This special ability can only be placed on melee weapons.
 A _transformative_ weapon alters its shape at its wielder's command, becoming any other melee weapon of the same general shape and handedness; the weapon's categorization as simple, martial, or exotic is irrelevant.
-For example, a Medium _transformative longsword_ can take the shape of any other Medium one-handed melee weapon, such as a scimitar, flail, or trident, but not a Medium light or two-handed melee weapon (such as a Medium short sword or a Medium greatsword.
+For example, a Medium _transformative longsword_ can take the shape of any other Medium one-handed melee weapon, such as a scimitar, flail, or trident, but not a Medium light or two-handed melee weapon (such as a Medium short sword or a Medium greatsword).
 It can even take the shape of comparable weapons of different size categories.
 For example, a Small greatsword is a two-handed slashing weapon for a Small character, but is a one-handed slashing weapon for a Medium character, which is very similar to a Medium longsword; a Small _transformative greatsword_ can thus become an actual Medium longsword, usable by a Medium creature without the –2 penalty for using a weapon of the wrong size.
 The weapon retains all of its abilities, including enhancement bonuses and weapon special abilities, except those prohibited by its current shape.
 For example, a _keen transformative_ weapon functions normally in the form of a piercing or slashing weapon, but cannot use the _keen_ special ability when in the shape of a bludgeoning weapon.
 When unattended, the weapon reverts to its true shape.

 Construction Requirements

 **Cost** +5,000 gp

-Craft Magic Arms and Armor, _ [major creation](spell_dir/majorCreation#_major-creation_
+Craft Magic Arms and Armor, _ [major creation](spells/majorCreation#_major-creation)_

 Unholy

 **Price** +2 bonus; **Aura** moderate evocation; **CL** 7th; **Weight** —

 An _unholy_ weapon is imbued with unholy power.
 This power makes the weapon evil-aligned and thus bypasses the corresponding damage reduction.
 It deals an extra 2d6 points of damage against all creatures of good alignment.
 It bestows one permanent negative level on any good creature attempting to wield it.
 The negative level remains as long as the weapon is in hand and disappears when the weapon is no longer wielded.
-This negative level cannot be overcome in any way (including _ [restoration](spell_dir/restoration#_restoration)_ spells while the weapon is wielded.
+This negative level cannot be overcome in any way (including _ [restoration](spell_dir/restoration#_restoration)_ spells) while the weapon is wielded.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [unholy blight](spell_dir/unholyBlight#_unholy-blight_, creator must be evil
+Craft Magic Arms and Armor, _ [unholy blight](spells/unholyBlight#_unholy-blight)_, creator must be evil

 Valiant